If your car broke down, would you ask a chef to look at it and tell you what’s wrong?

 I could tell you Halloween-style horror stories about authors who had great a manuscript, and then sent it to random friends for feedback.

 What happens is that the friends either feel like they have to say something, so they just make random comments, or even worse, they think they know how to write because they spend all day writing emails, but they don’t know anything about books, and their nonsense comments send the author into a tailspin.

 If you want to get feedback, there is a right way to ask, and you should only ask specific people.
 Those specific people should generally be a person from one of these three groups:

-- People who are experienced writers/editors
+- People who are experienced writers/editors, or

 Let’s break down each category:

-This is why at Scribe, we have such a rigorous testing process before we even begin to work with editors, outliners, and publishing managers—even if they have been employed full time as writers or editors, we don’t assume they’re skilled.
+This is why at Scribe we have a rigorous testing process before we even begin to work with editors, outliners, and publishing managers—even if they are employed full time as writers or editors, we don’t assume they’re skilled.
 We want to see their work, and we judge their ability by the quality of their work.

-We bring this up only because we’ve seen many authors give their manuscript to a friend who claimed to be a “great” writer, only to see that friend give truly awful notes that left the author confused and hurt, and ended up creating lots of problems for the book.
+We bring this up only because we’ve seen many authors give their manuscript to a friend who claimed to be a “great” writer, only to see that friend give truly awful notes that left the author confused and hurt, and ended up creating lots of problems with the book.

-Here’s the hard reality of writing feedback: most people have NO IDEA what they are talking about, especially with regards to books and writing, and getting feedback from those people is less than helpful, it’s harmful.
+Here’s the hard reality of writing feedback: most people have NO IDEA what they are talking about, especially with regard to books and writing, and getting feedback from those people is harmful.